alimasyhuriasghor/dsa/README.md

-# Howdy!
-Welcome To My `w3schools` Branch
+# Reference

-This `w3schools` branch will cover all of the Data Structures and Algorithms topic from [w3schools](https://www.w3schools.com/dsa/dsa_intro.php).
+This `w3schools` branch will covers all of the Data Structures and Algorithms (DSA) from [w3schools](https://www.w3schools.com/dsa/dsa_intro.php) (a free and paid educational coding learning website).